pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 converted (e.g., if the binary being executed is fat, but a dynamic library isn't).

+To support the transition to Apple Silicon/M1 (ARM64), Python has introduced a `universal2` architecture target to support .
+This is effectively a "fat wheel" format; the `.dylib` files contained in the wheel are fat binaries containing both x86_64 and ARM64 slices.

 iOS has an additional complication of requiring support for mutiple *ABIs* in addition to multiple CPU archiectures.
 The ABI for the iOS simulator and physical iOS devices are different; however, ARM64 is a supported CPU